idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 ```
 yw:Workflow     rdf:type           rdfs:Class ;
 	        rdfs:subClassOf    yw:Block .

 <simulate_data_collection>
     rdf:type            yw:Workflow ;
     rdfs:label          "simulate_data_collection" ;        # The name of the workflow
-    rdfs:comment        "Workflow for collecting diffraction data from high quality crystals in a cassette." ;   # The description
+    rdfs:comment        "Workflow for collecting diffraction data from high quality crystals in a cassette." ;   # The description of the workflow
     yw:sourceScript     "simulate_data_collection.py" ;       # The source script that the workflow is annotated for.
     yw:hasInPort        <simulate_data_collection#cassette_id_port> ,
                         <...> , <...> ;